clearyis/omarchy-nix/README.md

+# clearyis Fork of Omarchy-Nix

+The purpose of this fork is to create my ideal version of omarchy-nix.

+Primary changes are:
+- slimmer package list (no webapps)
+- no animations or gap (sorry I like fast)
+- oh-my-zsh -> grml-zsh
+- wofi -> tofi

 # Omarchy Nix

 Omarchy-nix (Omanix?) is an opinionated NixOS flake to help you get started as fast as possible with NixOS and Hyprland.
 It is primarily a reimplementation of [DHH's Omarchy](https://github.com/basecamp/omarchy) project - an opinionated Arch/Hyprland setup for modern web development.